Are you looking for the best small business payroll program that won’t break the bank? Here’s why you need to try Gusto Payroll services.

 Basically, there isn’t much that Gusto can’t do when it comes to payroll and tax reporting services for your employees or contractors.

-In addition to an extensive list of features and services that Gusto offers, it also integrates seamlessly with other accounting and bookkeeping software.
+In addition to an extensive list of features and services that Gusto Payroll offers, it also integrates seamlessly with other accounting and bookkeeping software.

-Gusto vs Intuit QuickBooks Payroll
+Gusto vs QuickBooks Online Payroll

-Should you use Gusto or Intuit QuickBooks Payroll?
+Should you use Gusto or Intuit QuickBooks Online Payroll?
 If you’re simply comparing pricing plans, then Gusto is going to be the cheapest option.

-Gusto’s base services will cost $45 per month ($39 + $6 for every employee), while the Intuit QuickBooks Payroll Full Service costs $81 per month for the first 6 months ($79 + $2 for every employee).
+Gusto’s base services will cost $45 per month ($39 + $6 for every employee), while the QuickBooks Online Payroll Full Service costs $81 per month for the first 6 months ($79 + $2 for every employee).

 While Intuit QuickBooks Payroll does offer cheaper options, they require more work on the behalf of the business owner.
-The Full Service option is more comparable to Gusto’s offerings.
+The Full-Service option is more comparable to Gusto’s offerings.

-Gusto offers many of the same features as Intuit QuickBooks Payroll, so really it comes down to your preference and what kind of accounting process you have with your business.
+Gusto offers many of the same features as Intuit QuickBooks Online Payroll, so really it comes down to your preference and what kind of accounting process you have with your business.

-The benefit of using Intuit QuickBooks Payroll over Gusto is if you use other QuickBooks products (like TurboTax Self Employed or QuickBooks Self Employed).
+The benefit of using QuickBooks Online Payroll over Gusto is if you use other QuickBooks products (like TurboTax Self Employed or QuickBooks Self Employed).
 You’ll save a lot more money in the long run by bundling your services with Intuit.

 To read more about bundling your services with QuickBooks Self Employed, click here to read our in-depth review.